pineblade/pineblade/README.md

     }
 ]
 ```
-Run `composer require erickjmenezes/pineblade` in the server-side.
+Run `composer require pineblade/pineblade` in the server-side.

 Install `alpinejs` in the client-side.
 You can do this via CDN script tag, or `npm`.

-Set the `@pinebladeScripts` at the head of your html file.
+Set the `@pinebladeScripts` at the end of the body tag in your html file.
 ## How it works?
 The PHP code is transpiled to javascript.
 The reactivity is achieved with the lightweight Alpine.js.